It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 Rotting food is probably one of the most common causes of lots of flies in the house.

-Once food starts to go rotten, flies will immediately land and lay eggs.
-It is always best to make sure food is covered and kept inside a cupboard or the fridge to prevent any contamination from flies in the home.
-I use elasticated plate covers like these ones which come in different sizes and are great for leftovers.
+Once the food starts to go rotten, flies will land and lay eggs immediately.
+It is always best to ensure food is covered and kept inside a cupboard or fridge to prevent contamination from flies in the home.
+I use elasticated plate covers like these ones, which come in different sizes and are great for leftovers.

 Poor hygiene in the home